Bootblacking

 Prevalence & culture

-Dedicated prevalence research on bootblacking specifically does not exist; it is a niche practice nested inside the broader, better-studied worlds of boot and leather interest.
+Dedicated prevalence research on bootblacking does not exist; it is a niche practice nested inside the broader, better-studied worlds of boot and leather interest.
 Large surveys such as Scorolli and colleagues (2007) place footwear and leather/rubber materials among the most common fetish targets, which gives an upper bound but not a bootblacking-specific figure.
 Its cultural footprint is concentrated and well-organised rather than mass-market: the International Mr. Leather / International Mr. Bootblack institution, regional and local bootblack titles, and active community presence on platforms such as FetLife keep the tradition visible within leather circles even as it remains largely unknown outside them.

 Safety, consent & law